ethouris/git-tools/README.md

 This is a set of useful commands to help with `git`.

+####  git-cb `<branch>` `<remotespec>`

+Creates a local branch, possibly bound to a remote branch from upside, drawn off your currently set branch.

+The `<branch>` name is of your choice.
+The `<remotespec>` should be one of:

+* `.` - create a local branch with no remote binding
+* `=` - use the default "origin" remote
+* `=P` - use the remote which's name starts with P
+* `R` - use the remote with given (full) name R
+* `R/B` - use the remote R and the remote branch name B

+Unless you used `.`, the new branch will be automatically set to track a remote branch.
+Git doesn't like this exactly, so it will display some warning, which you should ignore.
+The branch state will be created, but with no commits.
+After you push at least one commit to this, the state will be correct and you can push commits to the remote branch since then on.

 ####  git-del `<repo-file>`

 This deletes the file from the repository - that is, from the working directory perspective it turns the in-repo